-If your bike is not brought up to the full operating temperature, in cold temperatures, water may condense and end up in places where it doesn't belong (when you ride your bike, the moisture gets cooked off, and your battery receives a recharge).
+If your bike is not brought up to the full operating temperature in cold temperatures, water may condense and end up in places where it doesn't belong (when you ride your bike, the moisture gets cooked off, and your battery receives a recharge).

-Don't leave your gas tank empty unless you want it to be susceptible to corrosion and dried out seals.
+Don't leave your gas tank empty unless you want it susceptible to corrosion and dried out seals.
 Instead, leave it full of gas and a quality fuel stabilizer additive.
 This is a vital step.

 Without this treatment, the fuel turns into a crystalized, hard product and can clog carburetors and fuel injectors.

 You'll want to clean your motorcycle of road grit, grime, and bugs because they'll eat away at any clear coat, anodized aluminum, polished metal finish, and stainless steel.

 If you live in an area with salt or brine on the roads, you'll also want to clean your bike since that'll do a number on metal and rubber parts.